OnlyMD-321/CryptoAPI/README.md

 - **Utilities**:
   - `axios`: For HTTP requests.
   - `dotenv`: For managing environment variables.
-  - `sequelize`: ORM for database operations.
+  - `pg-Pool`: Fro Pool connexion node-postgres.
   - `cors`: For enabling Cross-Origin Resource Sharing in the server to handle requests from different origins.
   - `crons`: For scheduling and running cron jobs in the application.
-  - `Design Patterns`: for maintaining clean, scalable, and maintainable code structures.
+  - `Design Patterns`: For maintaining clean, scalable, and maintainable code structures.

 ---